+Excess moisture can also contribute to decay.
 Don’t get caught with sudden, costly repairs.
-Keep a close eye on your roof and find out how to spot problems – including these 7 key danger signs – before they severely impact your wallet.
+Keep a close eye on your roof and find out how to spot problems – including these 6 key danger signs – before they severely impact your wallet.

-A leak in the attic.
+Leaks in the attic.

 After a strong storm or wind-driven rain, take a look in the attic for signs of leaking.
-It could indicate damaged shingles, inadequate underlayment or deteriorated flashing.
+It could indicate damaged shingles, inadequate underlayment, or deteriorated flashing.

 Missing, cracked, or curled shingles.